FarhanShares/laravel-mediaman/README.md

 **Q: What happens if I don't provide a unique file name in the above process?**

 A: Don't worry, MediaMan manages uploading in a smart & safe way.
 Files are stored in the disk in a way that conflicts are barely going to happen.
 When storing in the disk, MediaMan will create a directory in the disk with a format of: `mediaId-hash` & put the file inside of it.
 Anything related to the file will have it's own little house.
+This works with either integer IDs or UUIDs.

 **Q: But why?
 Won't I get a bunch of directories?**

 A: Yes, you'll.
 If you want, extend the `FarhanShares\MediaMan\Models\Media` model & you can customize however you like.
 Finally point your customized model in the mediaman config.
-But we recommend sticking to the default, thus you don't need to worry about file conflicts.
-A hash is added along with the mediaId, hence users won't be able to guess & retrieve a random file.
-More on customization will be added later.
+You can also switch the package to UUID primary keys by setting `use_uuids` to `true`.
+We recommend sticking to the default unless you need custom behavior, because a hash is added along with the mediaId, hence users won't be able to guess & retrieve a random file.

 **Reminder: MediaMan treats any file (instance of `Illuminate\Http\UploadedFile`) as a media source.
 If you want a certain file types can be uploaded, you can use Laravel's validator.**